Why the ER is being affected.

 The emergency department has become a dumping ground for patients who have been abandoned by every other part of the healthcare system,” said Dr. Rebecca Parker of the American College of Emergency Medicine (ACEP).

 A survey conducted in 2016 by the American College of Emergency Physicians noted that 2.2 million patients experiencing mental health issues visit emergency rooms each year, where they often realize they have nowhere to go and no treatment available.

-Nearly half of Emergency Medicine physicians in an ACEP survey said they have a least one psychiatric patient per day held in their Emergency Department waiting for a bed.
-But less than 17% said they have a Psychiatrist on-call to respond to emergencies.
+Nearly half of emergency medicine physicians in an ACEP survey said they have a least one psychiatric patient per day held in their emergency department waiting for a bed.
+But less than 17 percent said they have a psychiatrist on-call to respond to emergencies.